fisshy/react-scroll/README.md

 > activeClass - class applied when element is reached

 > to - target to scroll to

+> containerId - container to listen for scroll events and to perform scrolling in

 > spy - make Link selected when scroll is at it's targets position